Bill Would Help Get Treatment for Those Most Overlooked and in Need

 – 87 percent fewer experienced incarceration

-The law will provide for involuntary outpatient treatment, sometimes known as Assisted Outpatient Treatment, for people who refuse mental health treatment despite their need for it, as long as they would not pose a threat to themselves or others in an outpatient setting.
+The legislation would provide for involuntary outpatient treatment, sometimes known as Assisted Outpatient Treatment, for people who refuse mental health treatment despite their need for it, as long as they would not pose a threat to themselves or others in an outpatient setting.
 Currently, 42 other states have laws for assisted outpatient treatment.
-New Jersey’s law will use the following uniform standard for determining the need for involuntary commitment:
+The bill would use the following uniform standard for determining the need for involuntary commitment:

 a) an adult with mental illness;